music-suite/music-suite/docs/src/User-Guide.md

 TODO traverals are a powerful concept

+Can be used to:

+- Visit elements in a score
+- Querying/folding
+- Updating aspects

+In the functional programming commonity, traverals have a powerful generalization known as optics, which also includes concepts such as lenses, prisms, folds and isomorphisms.
+Music Suite defines lenses and traversals compatible with `lens` and `microlens`.

+TODO monomorphic and polymorphic traversals

 ## Traversing all the events in a score

 TODO

 ## Traversing pitches

+TODO

 ## Traversing dynamics and articulation

+TODO

 ## Traversing parts

+TODO

 ## Phrase traversals